joel/csvbuilder-importer/README.md

 end
 ```

-To import, pass the file and the Import class.
+The import takes the CSV file and the Import class.

 ```ruby
 rows = Csvbuilder::Import::File.new(file.path, UserCsvImportModel).each